 In this type of organizational culture, only the team members with excellent skills and knowledge are hired.
 The employees have generic skills that can get those jobs quite easily.

-Here is a video by Marketing91 Organisation Culture.
+Here is a video by Marketing91 on Organisation Culture.

 Qualities of a Good Organisational Culture